-2. (2) Insulating Blankets.
+2. Insulating Blankets.

-- a. -Insulating blankets used to protect concrete from low temperatures shall be fire resistant and waterproof. - b. -The blankets mustshall be secured and overlapped along the edges and joints to iensure that no opening will exist in the protection during high winds or other adverse conditions.
+- a.
+Insulating blankets used to protect concrete from low temperatures shall be fire resistant and waterproof. - b.
+The blankets shall be secured and overlapped along the edges and joints to ensure that no opening will exist in the protection during high winds or other adverse conditions.

-- c. -Provisions shall be made to allow the reading of any-thermometers placed inside of the protection. - d. -When depositing concrete against previously cast concrete, the blanket insulation shall extend at least fourteen (14\) inches (36 centimeters) onto the existing concrete and shall be securely held in place.
+- c.
+Provisions shall be made to allow the reading of thermometers placed inside of the protection. - d.
+When depositing concrete against previously cast concrete, the blanket insulation shall extend at least 14 inches onto the existing concrete and shall be securely held in place.

-3. (3) Low Temperatures Protection ---- Heating and Housing.
+3. Low Temperatures Protection - Heating and Housing.